Spirit of Shankly

-Spirit Of Shankly (SOS) is the official supporters' union for fans of Liverpool Football Club and is leader of the supporters board.
-Named after former Liverpool manager Bill Shankly, the union was formed in early 2008 by disgruntled fans opposed to the former club ownership of Tom Hicks and George N. Gillett, Jr. and quickly developed into a cooperative representing its members and other Liverpool fans on issues such as ticketing, travel, community, and regeneration issues.
+Spirit of Shankly (SOS) is the official supporters' union for Liverpool F.C. and leads its supporters' board.
+Named after former Liverpool manager Bill Shankly, the union was formed in early 2008 by fans opposed to the ownership of Tom Hicks and George N. Gillett, Jr. It quickly developed into a cooperative representing members and other supporters on ticketing, travel, community, and regeneration.
 It ultimately seeks fan ownership of the club.

 Background

-Tom Hicks and American businessmen George Gillett purchased Liverpool Football Club In 2007 through a leveraged takeover from previous owner David Moores.
-The initial purchase was met with mixed reaction and little immediate protest following increased on-pitch success and high quality player purchases such as Fernando Torres.
+American businessmen Tom Hicks and George Gillett purchased Liverpool in 2007 through a leveraged takeover from David Moores.
+The purchase was initially met with mixed reactions but little immediate protest, aided by on-pitch success and high-profile signings like Fernando Torres.

-However, mounting debts, waning on-pitch form, conflicts with manager Rafa Benitez, and a perceived reduction in transfer spending caused the popularity of Hicks' and Gillett's ownership to begin to fall in 2008.
-In January of that year certain sections of the Kop Grandstand started singing "Liverpool Football Club is in the wrong hands" during the FA Cup game against Havant and Waterlooville when Liverpool were trailing 2–1.
-This was met with a very loud disapproval and boos from the majority of the Kop.
-As a result, a meeting was called in The Sandon, a pub in Liverpool, to discuss what fans could do about the situation, those in favour of protest formed the Spirit Of Shankly group.
+However, mounting debts, waning form, conflicts with manager Rafael Benítez, and a perceived reduction in transfer spending eroded the owners' popularity by 2008.
+During a January FA Cup match against Havant and Waterlooville where Liverpool trailed 2–1, sections of the Kop Grandstand sang "Liverpool Football Club is in the wrong hands," drawing loud boos from the majority of the stand.
+Subsequently, a meeting was held at The Sandon pub in Liverpool to discuss the situation; fans favoring organized protests formed Spirit of Shankly.

-On Tuesday 12 October 2010 Spirit of Shankly organised a bus to the High Court in London for 4am on Wednesday 13th 2010 for Justice Christopher Lloyd's verdict regarding the court between Royal Bank of Scotland Versus Tom Hicks and others.
+In October 2010, SOS organized transport to the High Court in London for Justice Christopher Floyd's verdict in the case between the Royal Bank of Scotland and the owners.

 Aims

-Spirit Of Shankly - Liverpool Supporters' Union after formation set out aims as part of their constitution highlighting short, medium and long-term objectives for the organisation.
-These are as follows:
+Upon its formation, SOS outlined short, medium, and long-term objectives in its constitution: